-- (1) Subject to the mandates in Standing Order 109(2) a A standing committee must- - (a) examine each Bill referred to the committee by Parliament, and make amendments to the Bills, to the extent agreed by the committee; - (b) examine any subordinate legislation tabled in Parliament within its category of affairs; - (c) scrutinise the government departments with responsibility within the committee's subject area, including by investigating, inquiring into, and making recommendations relating to any aspect of such a department's administration, legislation or proposed legislative program, budget, rationalisation, restructuring, functioning, organisation, structure and policy formulation; - (d) consider petitions and papers referred to the committee in accordance with Standing Orders 37 and 38;

-- (e) review international treaties and conventions ratified by the Government and monitor their implementation; and - (f) perform any other functions and duties as are conferred on the committee by these Standing Orders or by resolution of Parliament. - (2) Where a committee conducts an activity listed in clause (1), the committee shall ensure that full consideration will be given to the principle of gender equality so as to ensure all matters are considered with regard to the impact and benefit on both men and women equally.
+- (1) A standing committee must- - (a) examine each Bill referred to the committee by Parliament, and make amendments to the Bills, to the extent agreed by the committee; - (b) examine any subordinate legislation tabled in Parliament within its category of affairs; - (c) scrutinise the government departments with responsibility within the committee's subject area, including by investigating, inquiring into, and making recommendations relating to any aspect of such a department's administration, legislation or proposed legislative program, budget, rationalisation, restructuring, functioning, organisation, structure and policy formulation; - (d) consider petitions and papers referred to the committee in accordance with Standing Orders 37 and 38; - (e) review international treaties and conventions ratified by the Government and monitor their implementation; and - (f) perform any other functions and duties as are conferred on the committee by these Standing Orders or by resolution of Parliament. - (2) Where a committee conducts an activity listed in clause (1), the committee shall ensure that full consideration will be given to the principle of gender equality so as to ensure all matters are considered with regard to the impact and benefit on both men and women equally.